metadatacenter/cedar-artifact-library/README.md

 ```
     mvn exec:java@artifact2yaml
-      -Dexec.args="-x
-                   -tsi <artifact_iri>
+      -Dexec.args="-tsi <artifact_iri>
                    -y <output_YAML_filename>
                    -r https://resource.metadatacenter.org
                    -k <CEDAR API key>"

 Other IRI-based options are `-esi` for element schema artifacts, `-fsi` for field schema artifacts, and `-tii` for template instance artifacts.

-Again, the -x argument is optional.
+Again, the -c argument is optional.
 If the `-y` option is omitted the YAML is written to the console.

 ```